Icinga/icinga2/doc/7-icinga-template-library.md

 jmx4perl_perfdata            | **Optional.** Whether performance data should be omitted, which are included by default.
 Defaults to "on" for numeric values, to "off" for strings. jmx4perl_unknown_is_critical | **Optional.** Map UNKNOWN errors to errors with a CRITICAL status.
 Defaults to false. jmx4perl_timeout             | **Optional.** Seconds before plugin times out.
-Defaults to "15".
+Defaults to "15". jmx4perl_config              | **Optional.** Path to configuration file. jmx4perl_server              | **Optional.** Symbolic name of server url to use, which needs to be configured in the configuration file. jmx4perl_check               | **Optional.** Name of a check configuration as defined in the configuration file, use array if you need arguments.

 #### <a id="plugins-contrib-squid"></a> squid